Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/030_csaf-docs.en.md

 title = "CSAF Documents"
 slug = "csaf-docs"
 weight = 30
+description = "Learn how to manage CSAF documents with BOMnipotent Client, including uploading, modifying, and deleting security advisories."
 +++

 A Common Security Advisory Format (CSAF) document is a vendor's response to a newly discovered vulnerability.
 It is a machine-readable format to spread information on how a user of your product should react: Do they need to update to a newer version?
 Do they need to modify a configuration?
 Is your product even truly affected, or does it maybe never call the affected part of the vulnerable library?